 SODIUM is an essential nutrient that is found naturally in drinking water.
 Zone 7 also adds sodium hypochlorite as part of its disinfection process and sodium hydroxide for corrosion control.
 Sodium is not regulated because sodium levels in drinking water are usually low and are not likely to cause adverse health effects-even for those watching their salt intake.
 However, Zone 7 monitors sodium levels because some consumers are concerned about their sodium levels and may be monitoring their diets.

-JANUARY-DECEMBER 2014 WATER QUALITY DATA - CONTAMINANTS DETECTED IN WATER SUPPLY
+JANUARY-DECEMBER 2015 WATER OUALITY DATA - CONTAMINANTS DETECTED IN WATER SUPPLY

-Regulated Contaminants with PRIMARY DRINKING WATER STANDARDS, established by the State Water Resources Control Board (State Board), Division of Drinking Water (DDW)
+PRIMARY DRINKING WATER STANDARDS, established by the State Water Resources Control Board (State Board), Division of Drinking Water (DDW)